-The related patent I mentioned above told us that Google may associate particular queries with particular authoritative users.
-This patent doesn’t tell us how those associations are made, but rather just focuses upon the snippets that might be shown with these users.
-Those snippets provide information that show off an expertise in the query these authoritative users are shown for.
+The related patent I mentioned above told us that Google might associate particular queries with particular authoritative users.
+This patent doesn’t tell us how those associations are made but rather focuses on the snippets that might be shown with these users.
+Those snippets provide information that shows off expertise in the query these authoritative users are shown for.

-I searched to see if there seemed to be any related patents at the USPTO that might be related, and show off more aspects of the process described in these patents.
-I didn’t see any, but it’s possible they are there.
+I searched to see if there seemed to be any related patents at the USPTO that might be related and show off more aspects of the process described in these patents.
+Unfortunately, I didn’t see any, but they may be there.

-The Agent Rank patent provided a lot of information about the possibility of the use of a reputation score being used to rank content created by those users.
-These patents don’t tell us about how those might be ranked, but tells us about how potential snippet content from a person’s profile or content that they post might be ranked to use in snippets for different queries
+The Agent Rank patent provided a lot of information about the possibility of using a reputation score being used to rank content created by those users.
+However, these patents don’t tell us how those might be ranked but tell us how potential snippet content from a person’s profile or content might be ranked to use in snippets for different queries.

 These patents may indicate a second attempt to present something like Agent Rank, but Google seems to be not presenting too much of the processes behind the scenes.
-The kind of reputation scoring found in the original agent rank patent provided a way to rank content based upon reputation scores that might be associated with writers, and their expertise on topics.
+For example, the kind of reputation scoring found in the original agent rank patent provided a way to rank content based upon reputation scores that might be associated with writers and their expertise on topics.
 That is an interesting way to rank and order content found on the Web, and it would be nice to see that approach kept with this version of Authoritative Users of a social network.